 “Naturally we want a cure for childhood cancer, but now that Orlando has gone through treatment, our hope lies in increasing his chances of living longer.”

-With that in mind, the Townsville locals, who also have three daughters, held a fundraising dinner in August which raised over $15,000 for The Kids’ Cancer Project.
+With that in mind, the Townsville locals, who also have three daughters, held a fundraising dinner last year which raised over $15,000 for The Kids’ Cancer Project.
 On the night the couple also presented a personal cheque for $20,000 to the charity’s founder, Col Reynolds OAM.

 The Morse family and Cr Jenny Hill, Mayor of the City of Townsville present a cheque to Col Reynolds for all monies raised by the community.